CamCove-Crichton/newborn-photography/README.md

 - Began by adding in the header element, with a nav element nested in the header
 - Added a main element to insert the main content which will be extended in the other files
 - Then added a footer element as a placeholder for items like the social media link etc.
+- Began working on the header section in the base.html file for the heading and site navigation as well as the signup/login feature
+- Created an index.html file to be used as the home page and extended both the index.html file and the bookings.html file from the base.html file

 ### Future Developments